wso2/docs-ei/en/micro-integrator/docs/concepts/message-processing-units.md

 ### Fault Sequences

+WSO2 Micro Integrator provides fault sequences for dealing with errors.
+A fault sequence is a collection of mediators just like any other sequence, and it can be associated with another sequence or a proxy service.
+When the sequence or the proxy service encounters an error during mediation or while forwarding a message, the message that triggered the error is delegated to the specified fault sequence.
+Using the available mediators it is possible to log the erroneous message, forward it to a special error-tracking service, and send a SOAP fault back to the client indicating the error or even send an email to the system admin.

+It is not mandatory to associate each sequence and proxy service with a fault sequence.
+In situations where a fault sequence is not specified explicitly, a default fault sequence will be used to handle errors.
+Whenever an error occurs, the mediation engine attempts to provide as much information as possible on the error to the user by initializing the following properties on the erroneous message:

+-   ERROR_CODE
+-   ERROR_MESSAGE
+-   ERROR_DETAIL
+-   ERROR_EXCEPTION

 By default, the fault sequence will log the message, the payload, and any error/exception encountered, and the **Drop** mediator stops further processing.
 You should configure the fault sequence with the correct **error handling** parameters instead of simply dropping messages.

 ### Named Sequences